snadim02/snadim02.github.io/_posts/2024-10-15-pantry-bins.md

 ---

 I redid [our entry closet](../2021-04-01-entry-closet) during Covid to make a pantry, but...
-(1) who knows how sturdy those shelves are :muscle: :grimacing:, and (2) we no longer buy commercial-sized quantity goods (phew) :package: :canned_food:!
+(1) who knows how sturdy those shelves are :muscle: :grimacing:, and (2) we no longer buy commercial-quantity goods (phew) :package: :canned_food:!
 Time for yet another functional refactor of this space! :hammer:

 So [if you remember](../2021-04-01-entry-closet), we had these six [large food-safe bins](https://www.amazon.com/gp/product/B01BLKPDHM/) at the bottom of our pantry: